alexmullins/dsa/README.md

 }
 ```

-One thing to notice is that `-p` flag which controls whether the server creates SSH connections on the main goroutine vs a background goroutine.
+One thing to notice is that `if *p` check.
+That corresponds to the `-p` parallel flag and controls whether the server creates SSH connections on the main goroutine vs a background goroutine.
 This will be important when we get to the attack section in a bit.

 ### The Client